Mask of Choice. I have tons on my website

 Layer > Layer mask > Reveal All

-CTRL/CMD + click on your frame layer’s thumbnail in the layers pallet.
+CTRL/CMD + click on your frame layer’s thumbnail in the layers panel.
 This will select the pixels of the frame.

-Now click on the mask of your tube layer in the layers pallet.
+Now click on the mask of your tube layer in the layers panel.

 Use your eraser tool and erase the bottom portion of the tube in your tag.

 Apply the same shadow as before, but with one minor difference in detail:

 This will ensure that the drop shadow of your tube doesn’t float above the frame.